remix-run/remix-website/data/posts/react-routering-remix.md

 This approach gives us a number of benefits:

 - The feature flag allows us to strip the new code paths out at build time, so we won't be including any of this new code in published remix releases (until we're ready)
-- Therefore, we can merge this code directly into into the `dev` branch instead of maintaining a long-lived feature branch
+- Therefore, we can merge this code directly into the `dev` branch instead of maintaining a long-lived feature branch
 - The assertions can be used for all of our unit and integration tests to make sure nothing breaks, and also enabled at runtime for local app development, which allows us to better test this out on real Remix apps
 - Once we're confident the new code paths are ready to go, we can alter the feature flags from a "run both" approach to a "run one or the other" approach, leaving us a very quick rollback strategy should anything go awry when we publish the new code paths
 - Finally, the feature flags give us nice and easy references of what to delete once we're all done 🪓